-Upon graduation he worked in Corsicana, Texas for Dawson & Sodd, a local law firm (six partners and one associate) for three years.
-He then worked out of the Dallas office of Fulbright & Jaworski, an international law firm, for the next 10 years.
+Upon graduation he worked in Corsicana, Texas for Dawson & Sodd for three years in.
+In 1988 he began working in the Dallas office of Fulbright & Jaworski, an international law firm, where he worked for the next 10 years.
 His experience in practice was primarily civil litigation and appeals with a wide range of cases including business litigation, estate litigation, personal injury, wrongful employment termination, and professional malpractice.
 He represented both plaintiffs and defendants.

-On December 4, 2003, Governor Rick Perry appointed him Chief Justice of the Tenth Court of Appeals District of the State of Texas.
-This is the same court that he had served for almost five years as Justice.
+On December 4, 2003, Governor Rick Perry appointed him Chief Justice of the Tenth Court of Appeals.
 He took the Oath of office on December 9, 2003.
-He ran in 2004 in a special election for the two years remaining on Former Chief Justice Davis's term.
-In 2006 and 2012 he was reelected to full 6 year terms.
+He ran in 2004 in a special election for the two years remaining on the former chief justice’s term.
+In 2006, 2012, and 2018 he was reelected to full 6-year terms.

 - Jill Durbin

 - Polly Stevens